Sampling hipster food and festive lights at Geylang Serai Bazaar 2018.

 (I.E. More food shots this year.
 I’m verbose, am I not?)

 Yikes!
 Two things happened on arrival.

 First of all, I barely recognised the vicinity upon exiting Paya Lebar MRT Station.
-Despite having lived nearby for three years the last decade, there have been so many changes and build-ups, I needed half a minute to orientate myself.
+Despite having lived nearby for three years, there have been so many changes and build-ups, I needed half a minute to orientate myself.
 Even the spread of the festive bazaar is different from last year, the bulk of it is now wrapped around the nearly completed Wisma Geylang Serai.
-Because of this, there are also different sections this time round.
+Because of this, there are also different sections this time around.
 Each more or less caters to a different crowd.
 (An amusement area, food, cars, etc)

 Geylang Serai Bazaar 2018 Food & Drinks!

-Right.
-On to food, what most Singaporeans would be heading to Geylang Serai Bazaar 2018 for.
-The emphasis this year seems to be cheese, exotic drinks served in huge cups and buckets too.
+The emphasis this year seems to be on cheese.
+Exotic drinks served in huge cups and buckets too.
 As for me, I bought a Thai green milk tea and man, it lasted me the entire visit.

 Geylang Serai Bazaar 2018 is ongoing till June 14, 2018, the day before Hari Raya Puasa.

 Read my other Festive Celebrations in Singapore posts.